 - automated tests are very precise;

-- automation can be used in almost all testing processes
+- automation can be used in almost all testing processes;

-- automatic creation of reports.
+- automatic creation of reports is possible.

 - What functionality is to be covered by the tests;

-Let us pass on to the real situations in practice.
-At the stage of switching from manual testing to automated tests, I got a project where I had to test the registration of two types of accounts for the site on 43 domains depending on the country.
+Let us take a closer look at automating regression testing in practice and look at a real-life regression testing example from our own projects.
+At the stage of switching from manual testing to automated tests, our company became involved in a project where we had to test the registration of two types of accounts for the site on 43 domains depending on the country.

 - accounts are created without any fatal errors;